U.S. urges 'engagement' by Russia against Islamic State

 "I don’t think we fully understand what it’s about," she said.
 "Needless to say, any efforts that would attempt to prop up a regime that is causing such death and destruction is not a welcome series of events," James added.

-(Reporting by Roberta Rampton, Susan Heavey, Andrea Shalal in Washington and Jon Herskovitz in Austin; Editing by David Alexander, David Storey and Ken Wills)
+(Reporting by Roberta Rampton, Susan Heavey, Andrea Shalal and Peter Cooney in Washington and Jon Herskovitz in Austin, Texas; Editing by Ken Wills and Eric Beech)